 How to Nominate a Paper

 - Select the best paper written by an undergraduate in your unit/major in the past year.
-Units comprising more than one major/designator may give an award for each major/designator (but not for each concentration).
+Units comprised of more than one major/designator may give an award for each major/designator (but not for each concentration).
 The manner in which a paper is selected is up to the unit, but here are three possible models to follow:

 - Model 1: the academic unit might use the unit awards committee to ask faculty to nominate and submit their best undergraduate paper for the year.
 The committee chooses the awardee.

 - Model 2: the academic unit wants the awardee to be from a WIC course, so one or more WIC instructors select the best paper.

 - Model 3: the academic writing occurs in a capstone course with a team project.
 The unit selects the team with the best-written capstone project for the award.
 When the award goes to a team of four, some units divide the $100 award four ways, while other units contribute more than $50 so that individuals will receive a more substantial award.